orue/ubuntu-server-configuration/README.md

 - **`.vimrc`** - Vim editor settings and keybindings
 - **`.gitconfig`** - Pre-configured Git settings with useful aliases and defaults

+**Note:** These dotfiles are optional but highly recommended.
+They include good practices and useful aliases and shortcuts for server administration and file editing that can significantly improve your productivity on the server.

 ### Install Dotfiles

 Run the automated installation script: